kimbring2/AlphaStar_Implementation/README.md

 2. Extracting observation, action from replay file : https://github.com/narhen/pysc2-replay

+# Running test
+To check you setting all your computer environment correctly.
+Run 'env_test.py' file in your terminal.
+Then, screen of PySC2 will start and you can see some activation of Rule-Based agent.

 # Detailed information
 I am writing explanation for code at Medium as series.